The Hexagon - Our Cosmos - Vicino Prossimo, Fallar Prime, & Die - Baulopolis & Baulis Prime - B.C. & Alberta

 In the real world there’s only one universe that we know of, although our understanding of it has greatly expanded since the discovery of other galaxies a hundred years ago.
 In The Pulse I imagine that just as we eventually found other galaxies, so we’ll eventually find other universes, even large and separate clusters of universes, which are called Eggs in the novel.

 In the novel there are 216 cosmoses and in our cosmos there are 13 universes.
-Most of these universes are grouped into clusters or belts, all within the greater gravitational pull of the Purple Pulse and the Black Pulse universes.
+11 of these 13 universes are grouped into clusters or belts, all within the greater gravitational pull of the Purple Pulse and the Black Pulse universes.

 The Purple Pulse = powerful universe controlled by the Vicinese